AP® Macroeconomics Course And Exam Description

 4. Big Idea 4: Macroeconomic Policies (POL)

 The fourth big idea deals with the relationship between government taxation, spending policies, and the monetary policies of a country’s central bank.
-It also addresses how they affect the output, price level, and employment level of that economy in both the short and long terms.
+It also addresses how these policies affect the economy's output, pricing structures, and employment level in the short and long terms.

 AP Macroeconomics - Six Units and Topics

-As you may recall, there are six units in the AP Macroeconomics course.
-These units, along with the big ideas and course skills, are designed to help you build a solid foundation for college-level macroeconomics and prepare you for the AP Macroeconomics exam.
+As you may recall, the AP Macroeconomics course has 6 units.
+These units, along with the big ideas and course skills, are designed to help you build a solid foundation for college-level macroeconomics and prepare for the AP Macroeconomics exam.

 Want better grades in AP Macroeconomics?